 Chris Paul is playing for none other than the Houston Rockets, the team to come head-to-head with the Golden State Warriors in those emotion-rich closing moments of the season.
 The rivalry was quite noticeable with James Harden being one of the most emotional players.
 Paul did his fair share in the GSW saga, but his team was ultimately defeated.

 He did play well as a point guard though, causing a lot of trouble for the Warriors who struggled to score and only bested the Rockets with a very slim advantage in the shots.

 6. Gordon Hayward – The Celtics $127.8 Million Player

 Gordon Hayward is worth every penny.
 He played convincingly for the Boston Celtics this season.
-Filling in the shoes of a small forward, Hayward was where his team needed him, assisting in offence and pitching in defence whenever necessary.
+Filling in the shoes of a small forward, Hayward was where his team needed him, assisting in offense and pitching in defense whenever necessary.

 With the Celtics falling a little behind this season, you might think that Hayward wasn’t doing enough, but the truth is that he performed quite well.
 At $31 million a year, he is definitely a pricey contribution to the team, but one that is worth it nevertheless.

 7. Kyle Lowry – Another $100 Million Rocket

 The Houston Rockets definitely have a lot of well-paid talent.
 The team isn’t sparing a dime on recruiting great players and Kyle Lowry is definitely one of those players that can make all the difference.